jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home directory where they have full access to do whatever they want.
-For example, my user ID is `erdavenport`, the `pwd` command tells us that we are in the `/Users/erdavenport` directory.
-This is the home directory for the `erdavenport` user.
-That is our user name.
-You can always find out your user name by entering the command `whoami`.
+For example, my user ID is `John`, the `pwd` command tells us that we are in the `/Users/John` directory.
+This is the home directory for the `John` user.

 **File Types**